101 Things to do in Bournemouth – Fisherman’s Walk Beach

 Spyglass & Kettle Beer Garden

 Events include live music on Friday nights, which is particularly popular.
-Details of upcoming events including music, bingo and quiz nights can be found here.
+Details of upcoming events can be found here.

 The Wiseguys at The Spyglass & Kettle